-Beliefs that you develop being raised by a difficult parent
+Beliefs that you develop being raised by a Narcissist or difficult parent.

 If you were raised by a Hijackal®* parent, deep down, you know you’re not fine.
 You say you are, but you’re not.